 Q: Are there any other courses that are recommended, but not required, for the certificate?

 A: Yes.
-A series of one credit SAS courses are available through the Penn State World Campus that employers have indicated are useful.
+A series of 1-credit SAS courses are available through the Penn State World Campus that employers have indicated are useful.
 They are:

 - STAT 480: Introduction to Statistical Program Package